tnichols217/notes/APBiology/8/Notes/Worksheets/2 - Elephants 2.md

 > Increased significantly due to artificial selection

 > [!question] How does an elephant use its tusks?
->
+> Dig holes, fight, and hunt.

 > [!question] What would probably happen to a male elephant that doesn’t have tusks?
+> Can't fight or hunt.

-Therefore, tusklessness in male elephants is a (rare/common) trait.
+Therefore, tusklessness in male elephants is a rare trait.

 > [!question] How did the civil war affect elephant populations?
+> Increased the tuskless population

 > [!question] Dr. Poole noticed a high proportion of tuskless elephants after the war.
 But why did males still have their tusks?